Linuxbrew/brew/share/doc/homebrew/Maintainer-Guidelines.md

 ### Duplicates
 The main repository avoids duplicates as much as possible.
-The exception is libraries that OS X provides but have bugs, and the bugs are fixed in a newer version.
-Or libraries that OS X provides, but they are too old for some other formula.
+The exception is libraries that macOS provides but have bugs, and the bugs are fixed in a newer version.
+Or libraries that macOS provides, but they are too old for some other formula.
 The rest should be in the `homebrew/dupes` tap.

 Still determine if it possible to avoid the duplicate.
 Be thorough.
 Duped